 Slip and fall accidents can lead to devastating injuries.
 In an instant, you can injure your head or break a bone.
 If you or your loved one has been injured in a slip and fall accident, you need to reach out to a seasoned Massachusetts slip and fall attorney who can help.
-At Barry Feinstein & Affiliates, we deal with these types of personal injury cases all the time and can help you seek the maximum amount of compensation for your harm.
+At The Law Offices of Barry Feinstein & Affiliates P.C., we deal with these types of personal injury cases all the time and can help you seek the maximum amount of compensation for your harm.

 Just as it sounds, a slip and fall accident occurs when a person is injured because a walking surface contains a dangerous condition (like ice) that causes a person to slip, trip, or fall.
 These falls can be caused by slick surfaces caused by water, grease, ice, or food on a walking surface.
 In addition, these falls can be results of poorly maintained walking surfaces, including uneven pavement, broken floorboards, and poorly lit areas.
 In Massachusetts, the harsh winters pose a particular hazard due to snow, ice, and rain that can make sidewalks and walkways very slippery.